-In the next section, both costs and incomes are to be introduced by choosing from the drop-down list of each cell in column "A" the correct budget heading as shown in the picture (letters A-F for costs and I-K for incomes, as indicated in the overview section above).
-Each cost or income should be classified under one of these categories; otherwise, the corresponding cell in column "A" will turn red signalling that the budget heading is missing.
+In the next section, both costs and income are to be introduced by choosing from the drop-down list of each cell in column 'Budget heading' the correct budget heading as shown in the picture (letters A-F for costs and I-K for incomes, as indicated in the overview section above).
+Each cost or income should be classified under one of these categories; otherwise, the corresponding cell in column Budget heading will turn red, signalling that the budget heading is missing.

 To ease the manipulation of data (copy, paste, insert etc.), this section was intentionally left unprotected.
-Therefore, you should be very careful not to delete the formula in the column "H"(total) while encoding your data into the table.
+Therefore, you should be very careful not to delete the formula in the column 'Total EURO' while encoding your data into the table.

-While completing this section, please take into account the following rules:
+While completing this section, please take into account the following: